jomadoye/tech-assessment/README.md

 #### Tech Assessment

 #### Installation
-Run `npm i`
+1. Run `npm i`
-Set `DATABASE_URL` in your env file to a postgres database URL run `npm run db:migrate` to run migration run `db:seed` to seed your database finally run `start` to start app, it should open on port 8000
+2. Set `DATABASE_URL` in your env file to a postgres database URL
+3. run `npm run db:migrate` to run migration
+4. run `db:seed` to seed your database f5. inally run `start` to start app, it should open on port 8000

 #### To run test
-set `DATABASE_TEST_URL` in your env file to your test database Run `npm t`
+1. set `DATABASE_TEST_URL` in your env file to your test database
+2. Run `npm t`